Willy's Wonderland

 Willy's Wonderland is a 2021 American action comedy horror film directed by Kevin Lewis from a screenplay written by G. O. Parsons.
-The film stars Nicolas Cage, who also served as producer, along with Emily Tosta, Ric Reitz, David Sheftell and Beth Grant.
+The film stars Nicolas Cage, who also served as producer, along with Emily Tosta, Ric Reitz, David Sheftell, and Beth Grant.
 It follows a quiet drifter who is tricked into cleaning up an abandoned family entertainment center inhabited by eight murderous animatronic mascots who are possessed by the souls of a cannibalistic killer and his colleagues.

 The project was announced in October 2019, with screenwriter Parsons having conceived the idea.
 It caught Cage's attention, who agreed to participate as both an actor and a producer.
 Lewis was hired as director in December 2019 while the main cast joined in February 2020.

 Willy's Wonderland was originally set for a worldwide theatrical release on October 30, 2020, but was postponed in response to the COVID-19 pandemic.
 Instead, it was released through video on demand, with a simultaneous limited theatrical release in the United States, on February 12, 2021, by Screen Media.
 The film received mixed reviews, with praise for Cage's performance.

 Plot

 When his vehicle breaks down outside Hayesville, Nevada, a quiet drifter is picked up by local mechanic Jed Love, who takes him to Willy's Wonderland, a once-successful abandoned family entertainment center inhabited by eight now-withered animatronic mascots: Willy Weasel, Arty Alligator, Cammy Chameleon, Ozzie Ostrich, Tito Turtle, Knighty Knight, Gus Gorilla, and Siren Sara.

 The restaurant's owner Tex Macadoo offers him work as a night-shift janitor in exchange for repairing his vehicle before he and Jed leave him locked inside it.
 Meanwhile, teenager Liv Hawthorne attempts to burn down the restaurant but she gets handcuffed by her guardian, Hayesville's sheriff Eloise Lund.
-After Lund leaves Liv is freed by her friends Chris, Kathy, Aaron, Bob, and Dan.
+After Lund leaves, Liv is freed by her friends Chris, Kathy, Aaron, Bob, and Dan.

 As the Janitor begins his duties, the animatronics are revealed to be sentient and homicidal.
 Ozzie attacks him but is beaten to death with a mop.
 Liv enters the restaurant through the vents to get the Janitor out while her friends douse the perimeter with gasoline.
-Simultaneously, the Janitor is attacked by Gus in the restrooms; he fatally curb stomps his face into a urinal.
+Simultaneously, the Janitor is attacked by Gus in the restrooms; he fatally curb stomps Gus's face into a urinal.
 Arty chases Liv but she escapes into a fairy-themed room where Sara attacks her.
 Liv manages to fend off Sara and encounters the Janitor, who ignores her warnings about the animatronics and refuses to leave.

 Outside, Liv's friends climb to the roof, which collapses and causes them to fall inside.
 Liv explains to the Janitor that the restaurant was originally owned by notorious serial killer Jerry Robert Willis.
 He and his seven cannibalistic colleagues slaughtered unsuspecting families, but the authorities eventually discovered them.
 They performed a satanic ritual to transfer their souls into the animatronics before committing suicide.
 When Liv finishes, several animatronics awaken and attack the group.